siphesande/usecontext_reactjs_app/README.md

   Context API doesn't require any third-party libraries.
 - Using a third-party library like redux is an overkill.
 - Using typescript is also an overkill.
-- That's why I'm not using typescript and redux
+- That's why I'm not using typescript and redux.